Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 CE25.1.3) The banner pattern which represents any given flag must not contain any colours not listed in CE25.1.2.\
 CE25.1.4) For a banner pattern to qualify as representing a given flag, it must be possible for one to draw an uncurved line which intersects the flag colours in order (defined in CE25.1.2).
 - CE25.1.4.a) Clarification: This line does not necessarily need to cover the entire length/width of the banner.
-CE25.1.5) Clarification: There are no specific subcategory rules; thus, runs should only follow their respective rulesets (universal, set seed/random seed, glitchless).\
+CE25.1.5) Clarification: There are no specific subcategory rules; thus, runs should only follow their respective rulesets (universal, set seed/random seed, nmg).\
 CE25.1.6) All random seed categories begin upon world load, whereas all set seed categories begin upon first input.

 = CE26: High%